ZH-170/MealDeals/README.md

 ## Our Solution: A Smarter Way to Save and Cook 🤖

 **MealDeals** is the solution to this modern-day dilemma.
 We've built an intelligent web app that does the hard work for you.
-By scraping daily discounts from Sydney's biggest supermarkets (Woolworths, Coles, Aldi, and IGA), we give you a real-time list of what's on sale.
+By pulling daily discounts from Sydney's biggest supermarkets (Woolworths, Coles, Aldi, and IGA), we give you a real-time list of what's on sale.
 But we don't stop there.
 We use an AI model to take those ingredients and generate delicious, personalized recipes, complete with cooking instructions and nutritional info.

 It's not just a grocery list—it's a meal plan powered by savings.